-- Organisations that offer grants to young people affected by stroke, brain injury and disability include Family Fund, the Child Brain Injury Trust and the Roald Dahl Charity
+- Organisations which offer grants to young people affected by stroke, brain injury and disability include Family Fund, the Child Brain Injury Trust and the Roald Dahl Charity.

-- Sickle Cell and Young Stroke Survivors and Sickle Cell Society – organisations that offer information and support to children, young people and families affected by stroke and sickle cell disease in childhood.
+- Sickle Cell and Young Stroke Survivors and Sickle Cell Society – organisations which offer information and support to children, young people and families affected by stroke and sickle cell disease in childhood.

-- Epilepsy Action and Young Epilepsy – organisations that provide tailored information about epilepsy for children and young people.
+- Epilepsy Action and Young Epilepsy – organisations which provide tailored information about epilepsy for children and young people.

-- Cardiac risk in the young and the British Heart Foundation – organisations that provide tailored information about heart conditions in children and young people.
+- Cardiac risk in the young and the British Heart Foundation – organisations which provide tailored information about heart conditions in children and young people.

 Resources for families and young people